milvus-io/milvus/docs/design_docs/milvus_proto.md

 ```

 ## HasCollection
-To test existence of a collection by name.
+To test the existence of a collection by name.
 Return [BoolResponse](#boolresponse) to tell client whether the collection is exist.
 ```
 rpc HasCollection(HasCollectionRequest) returns (BoolResponse) {}
 ```